StrutFit/AndroidSDK/README.md

 SDK for StrutFit Android integration

 If you have any issues or suggested changes/improvements please email nish@strut.fit.
-If what we have implemented in the library doesnt quite work for your organisation, please let us know, we are happy to discuss.
+If what we have implemented in the library doesn't quite work for your organisation, please let us know, we are happy to discuss.

 This code should be executed when a user visits the product display page.